wtsi-hgi/hgi-cloud/docs/setup.md

 ```bash
 docker run --tty --interactive --workdir /root --volume ${HOME}:/root hgi/provisioning-base:v0.5 bash
 ```
-* do this docker run every time you want to actually do runbook commands

 The following is a simple explanation of the suggested options:

 * `--tty`: Allocates a terminal so you can see what you are typing